 'Dance Moms' Season 7: ALDC Member Officially Returns; Episode 11 Plot Synopsis, Promo Clip Revealed

-An ALDC member will make a major comeback in the next episode of "Dance Moms" Season 7.
-In addition to that, the official plot description and promo clip of episode 11 "Leaving La La Land" is provided here.
+An ALDC member will make a return in the newest episode of "Dance Moms" Season 7.
+In addition to that, the official plot description and promo clip of episode 11 "Leaving La La Land" has been revealed by Lifetime.

 According to OK!
-Magazine, Chloe Lukasiak officially returns in "Dance Moms" Season 7.
-The 15-year old American dancer and TV personality's return has been confirmed in a juicy preview for the upcoming episode.
-The said official trailer clip teases Lukasiak's reunion with her former dance squad in a competition backstage.
+Magazine, Chloe Lukasiak officially makes a comeback in "Dance Moms" Season 7.
+The 15-year old American dancer and TV personality's return has been confirmed in a preview for the next episode.
+The said video clip shows Chloe's reunion with her former dance squad in a competition backstage.

-That said, Just Jared recalled that Chloe and her mom left "Dance Moms" in season 4 after Abby Lee Miller called Chloe a washed up.
+It was recalled that Chloe and her mom officially left during "Dance Moms" Season 4 after coach Abby Lee Miller called Chloe 'a washed up.'
 The ALDC coach also poked fun at the young dancer's appearance as well.
-Chloe's mom did not take this well and decided to leave the Lifetime reality series.
-However, Chloe walked away with "Choice Dancer" award at the Teen Choice Awards after a year leaving the show.
+Because of that, Chloe's mom decided to leave the Lifetime reality TV show.
+Despite that, Chloe walked away with "Choice Dancer" award at the Teen Choice Awards after a year leaving the show.

-For a quick rundown of episode 10 "Breathless in Denver", The Hollywood Gossip reported that ALDC travelled to Denver for a competition where Kendall, Kalani, and Nia performed solos.
-The mini team also did a technically complicated group dance which made moms worried that it will lower their chances of winning in the Nationals.
+For a quick summary of episode 10 titled "Breathless in Denver", The Hollywood Gossip reported that ALDC travelled to Denver for a competition where Kendall, Kalani Hilliker, and Nia Frazier performed solos.
+The mini team also did a complicated group dance which made moms worried that something might go wrong during the nationals.

 "Dance Moms" Season 7 episode 11 is titled as "Leaving La La Land".
 The upcoming episode is scheduled to premiere on Tuesday, February 7, 2017, at 9:00 p.m.
 EST first and exclusive on Lifetime.